 A team of researchers from China and New Zealand has developed a membrane that can operate for more than 5,000 hours to efficiently convert CO2 into formic acid, a useful liquid.

-The study, published in the journal Nature, was designed by researchers from Huazhong University of Science and Technology, the University of Science and Technology of China, and the University of Auckland.
-The sustainable CO2 conversion process is powered by a catalyst derived from a disused lead-acid battery.
-The electrolysis process converts CO2 into useful chemicals, which could contribute to a more sustainable, carbon-neutral future.
+This research was published in the journal Nature.
+Researchers from Huazhong University of Science and Technology, China University of Science and Technology, and the University of Auckland designed a proton exchange membrane system.
+This sustainable CO2 conversion process is achieved using a catalyst derived from decommissioned lead-acid batteries.
+The electrolysis process converts CO2 into useful chemicals that could contribute to a more sustainable and carbon-neutral future.

 LAM DIEN